Asian stocks drift as investors await Fed meeting

 WALL STREET: U.S. stock markets were little changed on Monday as investors took a wait-and-see mode.
 The Standard & Poor's 500 index was steady at 2,373.47 and the Dow Jones industrial average ticked 0.1 percent lower, to 20,881.48.
 The Nasdaq rose 0.2 percent to 5,875.78.

-OIL: Benchmark U.S. crude oil added 2 cents to $48.42 per barrel in electronic trading on the New York Mercantile Exchange.
+OIL: Benchmark U.S. crude oil shed 3 cents to $48.37 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 9 cents to close at $48.40 a barrel on Monday.
-Brent crude, which is used to price international oils, gained 5 cents to $51.40 a barrel.
+Brent crude, which is used to price international oils, lost 2 cents to $51.33 a barrel.

 Comments